-If you are willing to pay for a mint copy, go ahead and check pictures for fungus, haze, and major scratches on the glass elements — and the seller’s reputation rating.
+It’s not cheap.
+If you are willing to pay for a mint copy, check the product pictures for fungus, haze, and significant scratches on the glass elements — and the seller’s reputation rating.

 ❤ By the way: Please consider making your 70mm F.Zuiko Auto-T lens purchase using this link so that this website may get a small percentage of that sale — at no extra charge for you — thanks!